LionWeb-io/space-demo/ts/README.md

 * `build`: Takes care of generating required code into the `editor` package.

-  **Note** that it currently defines ta space DSL's `Language` instance (=LionCore/M3) itself, but soon, we'll probably pick up one that's exported from MPS.

   Run the generator as follows, from inside the `build` package:

   ```shell